Projects in Colombia

 Community Economic Development

-Leveraging their own unique skills and interests, Volunteers may also work with local community members to organize youth leadership groups, teach Information Communication Technology (ICT) practices applied to entrepreneurship and business management, facilitate environmental awareness workshops and school gardening projects, coach sports, teach English classes, or implement community-wide recycling projects.
+Leveraging their own unique skills and interests, Volunteers may also work with local community members to organize youth leadership groups, teach information communication technology (ICT) practices applied to entrepreneurship and business management, facilitate environmental awareness workshops and school gardening projects, coach sports, teach English for business classes, or implement community-wide recycling projects.

 Education

-The Peace Corps Colombia Teaching English as a Foreign Language (TEFL) program is a collaboration with national and local partners, schools, teachers, students and community organizations on locally-prioritized projects related to bilingualism, with the ultimate goal that public school teachers and students and community members develop communications skills in English necessary to access academic, professional and/or personal development opportunities.
+The Teaching English as a Foreign Language (TEFL) project supports teachers, students, and community members to develop the English communications skills necessary to access academic, professional and/or personal development opportunities.

 Volunteers collaborate with local teachers and other counterparts to: